-One of the first holidays you’ll get to celebrate with your family in the new year is Valentine’s Day.
+One of the first holidays you’ll get to celebrate with your family in the new year is Valentine’s Day, and it’s never too late to incorporate some Valentine’s Day traditions the family will love.
 While some disregard the day as a “Hallmark holiday” and refuse to participate, I see Valentine’s Day as a great opportunity to celebrate love, have some fun, and show some care and consideration to those in need.

 By establishing some Valentine’s Day traditions with your family, you can find ways to make the day meaningful to you and your loved ones.
 Instead of a holiday to scoff at, transform it into a day your family looks forward to year after year.
 After all, why turn down an opportunity to make memories together?

-If you’re looking for ways to make Valentine’s Day a little bit more meaningful for your family, here are a few traditions to incorporate into the day:
+If you’re looking for ways to make Valentine’s Day a little bit more meaningful for your family, here are a few Valentine’s Day traditions to incorporate into the day:

 EXCHANGE YOUR OWN VALENTINES!